chiefnoah/dotfiles/README.md

 Alternatively, you may consider using `stow` to cherry-pick and link individual dotfile folders of your choosing - `link.sh` is convenience.

-If you want to unlink (effectively uninstalling a dotfiles preset), pass `d` as the second argument.

-#### Special Directories
+## Notes

-There are a few special directories worth noting.
+There are a few special directories and files worth noting.

 * `common/` - contains common shell aliases, functions, environment, and more, for all distros
-* `manual-configs/` - configuration files that require a more manual, involved installation process than merely symlinking
 * `scripts/` - useful scripts that i've written

 #### `.specificrc`